Vector4-new/RobloxFDLauncherLinux/README.md

 •You might experience weird gpu glitches if you have an nvidia gpu.
 If you do experience the said issue try using the 2021E client or 2020L with the OpenGL/Vulkan flags dxvk/wined3d might get rid of the gpu issues if you want to use the older clients without gpu issues switch to dxvk if you were using wined3d or maybe vice versa.
 Another thing you might try to fix the said issue is tinkering with your nvidia control panel settings.
 If you've found a new issue/bug please let us know over at our discord.
 (Discord:https://discord.gg/wqbSbt5GQ4)

-#NixOS
+### NixOS
-If you're on NixOS and you're struggling with devilbox just use the Webserver_2022M_start.sh Do keep in mind that this script tends to not work with window managers (Gnome/KDE is recommended for this use case)
+If you're on NixOS and you're struggling with devilbox (XAMPP isn't available on NixOS) just use the Webserver_2022M_start.sh Do keep in mind that this script tends to not work with window managers (Gnome/KDE is recommended for this use case)
 #Fedora
 placeholder
 ### Last launcher update 🔔